-The two DDR2 memory sockets are divided into two channels and each channel has two memory sockets as following:
+The two DDR2 memory sockets are divided into two channels as following:

-➤ Channel 0: DDRII_1 ➤ Channel 1: DDRII_2
+➤ Channel 0: DDR2_1 ➤ Channel 1: DDR2_2

-Due to CPU limitation, read the following quidelines before installing the memory in Dual Channel mode.
+Due to CPU limitation, read the following guidelines before installing the memory in Dual Channel mode.

 - 1. Dual Channel mode cannot be enabled if only one DDR2 memory module is installed. - When enabling Dual Channel mode with two memory modules, it is recommended that memory of the same capacity, brand, speed, and chips be used.